Fish

 Pro Tips

-- Use fish immediately for optimal flavor and food safety
+- Use fish the day of purchase for best quality and food safety

-- Store on bottom shelf to prevent dripping on other foods
+- Place on bottom shelf to prevent dripping onto other foods

 Origin & Heritage